-- In Fertility Month, IVI shares the pillars on which its success is based
+- During Fertility Month, IVI shares the pillars on which its success is based

-- Cumulative pregnancy rates following three in vitro fertilization cycles using donated eggs are very close to 100%.
+- Cumulative pregnancy rates following three IVF cycles using donated eggs are very close to 100%.

 Watching over patients’ safety at every step, achieving outstanding success rates even in most challenging cases, investing in cutting-edge research and learning to control time, are four differentiating elements when offering quality assisted reproduction treatments.